 Through Kodály training teachers come to realise that all pupils need a core of musicianship training which is relevant to all instruments.
 Instrumental teachers therefore need to develop skills and material for musicianship work with their pupils, and to acquire repertoire and insights for applying this to their own instrument.
 Training is available in courses run by the BKA.

 You do not have to be a trained singer to enjoy or benefit from this form of music making.
 If you can draw breath, you can sing in such a way that the musical world will become accessible to you.
 The teaching and learning of music through the use of the singing voice enables the most direct of musical responses and provides the opportunity for musical understanding at the deepest level.

 All students are taught to work with rhythm, structure and style in music – and to understand pitch by using a relative pitch system, which uses pitch syllables (e.g do, re, mi, fa etc) to develop keen aural discrimination.
 This is central to Kodály training and provides a stimulating and challenging means of improving personal musicianship and musical awareness.

 But I am a non-specialist teacher!

 It is possible to learn basic musical skills as an adult, which can then be transmitted in the classroom in singing games and other musical activities requiring only the use of your voice.
-The BKA runs courses and workshops throughout the year, in addition to its annual Summer School to provide this training.
+The BKA runs courses and workshops throughout the year.

 Download a simple pdf summary of the Kodály Approach by Lucinda Geoghegan